You’re 42 weeks pregnant!

 Being officially full term at 42 weeks pregnant can feel different to each woman who reaches this milestone.

-Others are exhausted, anxious and frustrated by the whole thing.
+However, other women feel exhausted, anxious and frustrated by the whole thing.

 You will be starting your new journey as a parent very soon!